 XYZ Productions incurs qualified production costs totaling \$400,000 in 2014 and incurs qualified production costs totaling \$500,000 in 2015.
 XYZ Productions must claim the credit in the two separate taxable years based upon the qualified production costs incurred in each respective taxable year.
 XYZ Productions must file for the credit once for the 2014 taxable year claiming the credit for the qualified production costs incurred in that taxable year and once for the 2015 taxable year claiming the credit for the qualified production costs incurred in that taxable year.
-A separate production report must be submitted in the succeeding taxable year to account for qualified production costs incurred in the subsequent taxable year.
-[Eff 10/20/16] (Auth: HRS §231-10.7) (Imp: HRS \$235-17)
+A separate production report must be submitted in the succeeding taxable year to account for qualified production costs incurred in that taxable year.
+[Eff xx/xx/xx] (Auth: HRS §231-3(9)) (Imp: HRS §235-17) §18-235-17-06 Claiming the credit; timing; twelve-month rule. (a) Section 235-17(c), HRS, requires all claims for the credit, including amended claims, be filed on or before the end of the twelfth month following the close of the taxable year for which the credit may be claimed.
+Failure to comply with the twelve-month filing requirement constitutes waiver of the right to claim the credit.

-- \$18-235-17-04 Claiming the credit; timing; twelve-month rule. (a) Section 235-17(c), HRS, requires all claims for the credit, including amended claims, be filed on or before the end of the twelfth month following the close of the taxable year for which the credit may be claimed.
-Failure to comply with the twelve-month filing requirement constitutes waiver of the right to claim the credit. - (b) Waiver of the credit due to an untimely claim is final and cannot be appealed.
+(b) Waiver of the credit due to an untimely claim is final and cannot be appealed.
 The department has no authority to suspend or waive this provision.
-[Eff 10/20/16] (Auth: HRS §231-10.7) (Imp: HRS §235-17)
+[Eff xx/xx/xx] (Auth: HRS \$231-3(9)) (Imp: HRS \$235-17)

-§18-235-17-05 Qualified productions; \$200,000 threshold determination. (a) Section 235-17(d)(2), HRS, requires that a production have qualified production costs totaling at least \$200,000, among other requirements, in order to qualify for the credit.
+§18-235-17-07 Qualified productions; \$200,000 threshold determination. (a) Section 235-17(d)(2), HRS, requires that a production have qualified production costs totaling at least \$200,000, among other requirements, in order to qualify for the credit.